 After months of lobbying to keep the oil and gas company Shell from drilling in the Arctic, having intercepted ships and dangled themselves off bridges, campaigners today transported a polar bear puppet the size of a double-decker bus to Shell's offices on the South Bank.
-Greenpeace intend for the bear – named "Aurora" – to remain fixed there till Shell's Arctic drilling window ends later this month.
+They intend for the bear—named "Aurora"—to remain fixed there until Shell's Arctic drilling window ends later this month.
 Six protesters are inside the puppet, locked to it in a way they hope will prevent it being removed.

 Last month, President Obama granted the final permits needed for Shell to get going with their plans for Arctic oil drilling, allowing them to bore into hydrocarbon layers in the sea bed.
-They have just weeks left to strike oil, with their window to find the liquid closing on the 28th of September.
-There are billions of dollars on the line; the company has already spent a reported $6bn on Arctic oil exploration, and is preparing to sink a further $1bn into it this year.
+They have just weeks left to strike oil, with their window to find the liquid closing on September 28.
+There are billions of dollars on the line; the company has already spent a reported $6 billion on Arctic oil exploration, and is preparing to sink a further $1 billion into it this year.

 "Arctic drilling is a threat to the Arctic and a threat to millions of people living on the frontline of climate change," argues Greenpeace Arctic campaigner Elena Polisano.
 "Shell is ignoring all this in blind pursuit of profit.
 Shell says we don't want to have a debate with them about the world's energy needs, but we've asked them several times to meet and they've refused."

 The Oscar-winning actress Emma Thompson, pictured above, also joined the protest, helping the activists lock on to the bear.
 She will also be making a speech to the press.